Qualcomm faces a challenging future despite dodging Broadcom’s bullet

 Of course, Qualcomm has done a great job of positioning itself as an early leader in 5G technology, one of the things that made it attractive to Broadcom and the reason the U.S. government ultimately decided it shouldn’t fall into foreign ownership.
 Still, that position offers the company some hope as initial rollouts of 5G seem to be happening faster than originally expected.

 At the same time, it’s hard to know when those deployments will become meaningful to Qualcomm’s bottom line.
 Right now, Qualcomm has said it expects 5G to become a significant source of income next year (its fiscal year 2020 that ends in September) as more trials ramp up and deployment expands.
 But 5G is still awaiting some final standards and faces regulatory challenges around things like spectrum that vary by country and region.
-Most critically, carriers who will deploy the technology are looking at big capital costs while still trying to figure out what business models will actually justify that spending.
+Most critically, carriers that will deploy the technology are looking at big capital costs while still trying to figure out what business models will actually justify that spending.

 In other words, 5G involves a lot of moving parts, and Qualcomm doesn’t control most of them.

 If the company can limp through the next couple of years and continue to invest enough in its 5G R&D, it could come out the other end with blazing growth.
-But for now, it’s sitting in a pool of uncertainty that leaves an opening for competitors.
+But at the moment it’s sitting in a pool of uncertainty that leaves an opening for competitors.